Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 The Preview Strategy

-The most important thing about PPV is what subscribers see before they unlock.
-Your preview is your sales pitch.
-Make it work:
+What subscribers see before they unlock is your sales pitch.
+Make it work hard:

-• Text: Your message accompanying the PPV should build desire without feeling like a pitch.
+- Text: Your accompanying message should build desire without feeling like a pitch.
 Describe what’s behind the paywall, why it’s special, and create gentle urgency.

-The truth is, the first message builds desire through authenticity.
+The first message builds desire through authenticity.
 The second signals desperation and trains subscribers to feel pressured rather than excited.
-Write every PPV message as if you’re telling a friend about something you’re genuinely excited to share.
+Write every PPV message as if you’re telling a close friend about something you’re genuinely excited to share.

 Timing Your PPV Sends

-When you send PPV at the right times, your unlock rates naturally improve.
+When you send PPV at the right times, unlock rates naturally improve.
 The data-backed windows:

 Mass Messages vs. Individual Sends

-• Targeted messages: Send specific PPV to subscribers who’ve expressed interest in that content type — higher unlock rates for the extra targeting effort
+- Targeted messages: Higher unlock rates for subscribers who’ve expressed interest in that specific content type

 Common PPV Mistakes